manoel-linux/deb2xbps-shlibs-voidpackages/README.md

 - sudo deb2xbps -Syu example.deb

-- DONE!
-Use for install command `sudo xbps-install -R binpkgs exemple
+- Use the following command to install: `sudo xbps-install -R binpkgs exemple`

+- For remove: `sudo xbps-remove -R exemple`

 - This will launch the deb2xbps tool, allowing you to convert .deb packages to .xbps format